 That’s where mentors can come in.
 Mentors are people who can offer advice and counsel.
 They can give you tips to be productive and encouragement to stay focused.
 But not all mentors are the same.
 And in some situations, it makes sense to choose your mentors for the task at hand.

 For example, let’s say you’re attending the Society for Human Resource Management (SHRM) Annual Conference and Expo in Chicago next week.
-You might want to stop by the Capella University booth (#3750) at the conference and talk with them about the scholarship opportunities they’re offering.
-There’s a $2,000 scholarship for new students who enroll in their Master of Science in Human Resource Management program.
+You might want to stop by the Capella University booth at the conference and talk with them about the educational opportunities they’re offering.

 If you’re goal is to pursue a degree, then think about the mentors who will help you get there.
 At this point, don’t think about long-term formal mentoring programs.
 Instead, see if you can identify individuals who have:

 1) Attended Capella and can offer some insights.